Matthew-Mosior/fasta-region-inspector/README.md

 You can also start from a [VEP](https://useast.ensembl.org/info/docs/tools/vep/index.html)-annotated variant file, which can typically be created once you have run an aligner/variant caller (see above).
 Starting from a VEP-annotated file will allow you to filter the variants on gene so that you can better target your analysis with this tool.

 ## Building the project
 This software was developed on a M1 mac.
-It has not been tested on other operating systems or chipsets, but should run perfectly fine on any compatible platform.
+It has not been tested on other operating systems or chipsets, but should run perfectly fine on *most* platforms.

 If you are on a M1 mac, please build the project using the following:
 ```